fernandodelrio/SwiftColorGen/README.md

 # SwiftColorGen
-A tool that generate code for Swift projects, designed to improve the maintainability of UIColors
+A tool that generate code for Swift projects, designed to improve the maintainability of UIColors.

 First it reads all storyboard files to find common **sRGB colors**.
 Then it creates those colors in a **.xcassets** folder and refer them in the storyboard.
 Finally it creates a **UIColor extension** allowing to access the same colors programatically.